rizama/my-golang/README.md

-# Self-Development-Reactjs
+# Self-Development-Golang
-This repository for storing all practical exercises regarding React JS
+This repository for storing all practical exercises regarding Go Language

 ### Source
 This is a list in progress and their sources